ppy/osu-wiki/wiki/Glossary/en.md

 ### MAT

-**As of the 23.
-April 2013, all members of the MAT at that time were promoted as full members of the [BAT](/wiki/BAT), with the MAT team decommissioned.**
+**As of the 2013-04-23, all members of the MAT at that time were promoted as full members of the [BAT](/wiki/BAT), with the MAT team decommissioned.**

 The MAT, meaning *Modding Assistance Team*, was a group of users experienced in modding.
 MAT members were able to mark any beatmap they approve of with a bubble.
 This bubble would note that the beatmap as worthy of further consideration by the BAT.